semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 ![](static/tabs-example.png)

-You can also use the TabLine on the settings pages and landings to separate information that differs in meaning.
+TabLine can also be used on settings pages and landings to separate information that differs in meaning.

 ![](static/tabs-example-2.png)

-The rules for the name and order of items are similar to the [Pills](/components/pills/) component.
-The rules for the `disabled` state are also similar to the [Pills](/components/pills/).
+The rules for the naming and ordering of items are similar to the [Pills](/components/pills/) component, and the rules for the `disabled` state are also similar to the Pills.

 @page tab-line-a11y
 @page tab-line-api